 Financial Literacy in Nepal, Financial Education and Financial Capability

 Financial literacy, financial education, and financial capability are interrelated words, but they do not carry the same meaning.
 They have different meanings and strength.
-We can convey something with spirit only when we understand proper use of these words.
+We can convey something with spirit only when we understand the proper use of these words.
 Sometimes the term financial education is taken in a broad sense as synonymous with both financial literacy and financial capability, but this does not properly give one the true sense.
 Let us discuss the true meaning of these words separately.

 What is Financial Literacy?

-The word literacy means person’s knowledge or learning of particular subject.
-Therefore financial literacy means learning of basic financial matters.
-It generally means understanding money, payment, deposit into and withdrawal from a financial institution, earnings and expenditure under given set of curricula.
-Financial literacy educates us to economize spending, save money and keep money safe because we need money to safeguard our family in the near future and spend money in other social and family events.
-One can understand the contents of money matters if he has attained knowledge of financial literacy but he cannot make self-decisions on whether to invest money on fixed assets or equity shares or put it into bank time deposit.
-Therefore, financial literacy is based on certain curriculum on money matters.
+The word literacy means a person’s knowledge or learning of a particular subject.
+Therefore financial literacy means learning basic financial matters.
+It generally means understanding money, payment, deposit into and withdrawal from a financial institution, earnings and expenditure under a given set of curricula.
+Financial literacy educates us to economize spending, save money and keep money safe because we need money to safeguard our family in the near future and spend money on other social and family events.
+One can understand the contents of money matters if he has attained knowledge of financial literacy but he cannot make self-decisions on whether to invest money on fixed assets or equity shares or put it into a bank time deposit.
+Therefore, financial literacy is based on a certain curriculum on money matters.
 One goes through topics on money and finance and gets knowledge on financial matters but one doesn’t’ have knowledge about making complicated financial decisions.